hanwenzhang123/fullstack-note/README.md

 }
 ```

+#### reducer.js
-#### reducer.js - reply on the input and the local state at the moment
+- reply on the input and the local state at the moment
+- analyze behavior and modify current local state

-How do you group different reducers? combineReducers()
+How do you group different reducers?
+- combineReducers()

 ```js
 import { combineReducers } from "redux";    //import combineReducers for the reducer file, group different reducers